Rainymy/volumize/tracker.md

 - [ ] Improve application icon.
     - Add some transparency.
     - Make it better when it is small.
+- [ ] System tray menu update on timer.
+    - tray menu is not reflected when choosing timer option.

 ## Done